 Low rates of exercise among people with PTSD may explain why many are at higher risk for other health problems.

-Your contribution will help raise funds desperately needed for a permanent fitness training facility and additional workout equipment for our veterans.
+Your contribution will help raise funds needed for expansion of the TUFF Program, securing a permanent fitness training facility and additional workout equipment.